hanzoai/ROCm/docs/reference/gpu-atomics-operation.rst

   - Max

-AMD Instinct accelerators
+AMD Instinct GPUs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The integer type atomic operations that are supported by different AMD Instinct accelerators listed in the following table.
+The integer type atomic operations that are supported by different AMD Instinct GPUs listed in the following table.

 .. <!-- spellcheck-disable -->